Herbie Hewett: Touring North America

-Following the close of the 1891 County Championship, Hewett was part of Lord Hawke's party which toured North America, playing six matches in the United States of America and two in Canada.
+Following the close of the 1891 County Championship, Hewett was part of Lord Hawke's party which toured North America, playing six matches in the United States and two in Canada.
 Sammy Woods wrote that Hewett, along with Charles Wreford-Brown and George Ricketts, became very seasick on the journey there.
 The first two matches were first-class fixtures against the Gentlemen of Philadelphia.
-Hewett scored 30 and 49 in the first, an eight wicket loss which Woods blamed on taking place too soon after their arrival, claiming the team "had hardly found our land-legs."
+Hewett scored 30 and 49 in the first, an eight wicket loss which Woods blamed on taking place too soon after their arrival, saying the team "had hardly found our land-legs."
 The first match had yielded an aggregate of 861 runs, the second contained only 352, of which Hewett scored 10 and 29.
 His captain, Lord Hawke, was the only other batsman to reach double figures in both innings as the touring side won by four wickets.
 None of the remaining fixtures on the tour had first-class status, and not all were eleven-a-side contests.
 Hewett scored 113 against the sixteen man All New York on Staten Island, a match in which he was standing in as captain due to Lord Hawke being ill.
 Woods rated Hewett, along with Lord Hawke and Brown, as the best batsmen on the tour.